 Imagine that all your suppliers play by the same rules that you do, you will understand each other, help each other, and consequently, be able to rely on each other, to ensure security, enforce data subject’s rights, and growth.

-Moreover, given the recent CJEU ruling that invalidated the US Privacy Shield, a good initiative is to replace US products, such as ERP Microsoft Dynamics or Salesforce with Odoo or Mangird, which can be done slowly by department to ensure a smooth transition.
+Moreover, given the recent CJEU ruling that invalidated the US Privacy Shield, a good initiative is to replace US products, such as ERP Microsoft Dynamics or Salesforce by Odoo and do the transition slowly by department to ensure a smooth process.

-There are options out there.
-It’s just a matter to bring your attention to it, get back control, re-organise, meet business goals and lead responsibly.
+There are options out there, that you made need to tweak and enhance but it’s just a matter to bring your attention to it, get back control, re-organise, meet business goals and lead responsibly.

 Latest posts by Jessica Lam (see all)